Investing in your 40s and 50s

-Most people in their 40s and 50s are earning more money than they did when they were younger, which means they can contribute larger sums to their RRSP, TFSA or other investment accounts.
+Most people in their 40s and 50s are earning more money than they did when they were younger, which means they can contribute larger sums to their registered retirement savings plan (RRSP), tax-free savings account (TFSA) or other investment accounts.
 While this money won't have as much time to grow as funds invested in their 20s and 30s, investors can still build a solid nest egg based on the benefits of consistent contributions and compound growth.

-Rebalance your portfolio: Regardless of your level of risk, it's a good idea to rebalance your portfolio at least once a year to ensure that you're sticking with your target.
-This applies whether that target is 60 per cent equities and 40 per cent bonds and other less risky investments, or 85 per cent equities and 15 per cent bonds.
-Portfolio rebalancing helps investors maintain their target asset allocation and reduces their exposure to risk outside of their comfort zone.
+Regardless of your level of risk, it's a good idea to rebalance your portfolio at least once a year to ensure that you're sticking to your target.
+This applies whether that target is 60% equities and 40% bonds and other less risky investments, or 85% equities and 15% bonds.
+Portfolio rebalancing helps you to maintain your target asset allocation and reduces your exposure to risk outside of your comfort zone.